bolkedebruin/rdpgw/README.md

 These desktops could be, for example, [XRDP](http://www.xrdp.org) desktops running in containers on Kubernetes.

-## AIM
+# AIM
 RDPGW aims to provide a full open source replacement for MS Remote Desktop Gateway, including access policies.

-## Security

-RDPGW wants to be secure when you set it up from the start.
-It supports several authentication mechanisms such as OpenID Connect, Kerberos and PAM.

-Technically, cookies are encrypted and signed on the client side relying on [Gorilla Sessions](https://www.gorillatoolkit.org/pkg/sessions).
-PAA tokens (gateway access tokens) are generated and signed according to the JWT spec by using [jwt-go](https://github.com/dgrijalva/jwt-go) signed with a 256 bit HMAC.

-### Multi Factor Authentication (MFA)
-RDPGW provides multi-factor authentication out of the box with OpenID Connect integration.
-Thus you can integrate your remote desktops with Keycloak, Okta, Google, Azure, Apple or Facebook if you want.

-### Security requirements
+# Security requirements

 Several security requirements are stipulated by the client that is connecting to it and some are enforced by the gateway.
 The client requires that the server's TLS certificate is valid and that it is signed by a trusted authority.
 In addition, the common name in the certificate needs to match the DNS hostname of the gateway.
 If these requirements are not met the client will refuse to connect.

 The gateway has several security phases.
 In the authentication phase the client's credentials are verified.
 Depending the authentication mechanism used, the client's credentials are verified against an OpenID Connect provider, Kerberos or a local PAM service.

 If OpenID Connect is used the user will need to connect to a webpage provided by the gateway to authenticate, which in turn will redirect